-K Sebastian Janikowski has been nearly automatic throughout his career, connecting on 80.2 percent of his field goal attempts, which is the 12th best field goal percentage of any kicker with at least 400 career field goal attempts.
+K Sebastian Janikowski has been nearly automatic throughout his career, connecting on 80.0 percent of his field goal attempts, which is the 13th best field goal percentage of any kicker with at least 400 career field goal attempts.

-Including 2015 (80.0 percent), Janikowski's career boasts 10 seasons with at least an 80 percent field goal conversion rate, including a high of 91.2 percent in 2012, when he was named a first alternate for the Pro Bowl.
+Janikowski's career boasts nine seasons with at least an 80 percent field goal conversion rate, including a high of 91.2 percent in 2012, when he was named a first alternate for the Pro Bowl.